ptrcarta/arbitrum-docs/arbitrum-docs/launch-orbit-chain/orbit-sdk/deployment-anytrust.md

 This section explains how to to initiate a  <a data-quicklook-from="arbitrum-anytrust-chain">`Anytrust Orbit`</a> chain step by step.

-For those who prefer an immediate hands-on coding experience, we recommend starting with [the `set-valid-keyset` example](https://github.com/OffchainLabs/arbitrum-orbit-sdk/blob/main/examples/set-valid-keyset/index.ts) located in the Orbit SDK repository.
+ [the `set-valid-keyset` example](https://github.com/OffchainLabs/arbitrum-orbit-sdk/blob/main/examples/set-valid-keyset/index.ts) located in the Orbit SDK repository.
 This example code will walk you through the process of setting a keyset for your anytrust orbit chain.

+  - <small>For those who prefer an immediate hands-on coding experience, we recommend starting with <a href="https://github.com/OffchainLabs/arbitrum-orbit-sdk/blob/main/examples/set-valid-keyset/index.ts">`set-valid-keyset` example</a> located in the Orbit SDK repository.
+This example code will walk you through the process of setting a keyset for your anytrust orbit chain.</small>

 The process of Anytrust chain deployment is very similar to the [Rollup Orbit deployment example](https://github.com/OffchainLabs/arbitrum-orbit-sdk/blob/main/examples/create-rollup-eth/index.ts) but with some differences that will be explained below.

 ### Anytrust Deployment